 It's fine, but I have quite a bit of it and when I let it dry naturally it's really curly/wavy, but after a day or so it turns pretty limp.

-Well, I used to not worry about the ingredients in hair spray but I’ve had to start reading labels for several reasons:
+Well, I used to not worry about the ingredients in hair spray but I've had to start reading hair spray labels for several reasons:

-- Later, either the hair spray companies started putting more fragrance in their products, or I became more sensitive.
+Later, either the hair spray companies started putting more artificial fragrances in their products, or I became more sensitive.
 Whatever it was, I was really having a hard time finding a brand that I could use without feeling foggy headed.

 Rather, I wasn't pretty.

 Recently, I've been noticing my hair getting more brittle or frizzy.
 I'm not sure what it is, but I dug around the internet and figured the alcohol in my spray wasn't doing me any favors.
 I thought it was time to work on making my own alcohol-free hair spray.

 Well, I didn't think it would work–but it does.

 There are so many things in hairspray that you might not have thought about.